guisantosfr/Javascript30/README.md

 21. **Geolocation based Speedometer and Compass** - Getting heading and speed from Geolocation.
 22. **Follow Along Links** - Applying a CSS hover effect in a series of links.
 Using `getBoundClientRect()`.
 23. **Speech Synthesis** - Doing Text to Voice, using the Speech Synthesis API that comes in most modern browsers.
+24. **Sticky Nav** - Fixing a navigation bar when scrolling down the page.

 Observation: To run the codes from days 19, 20 and 21, you need to run `npm install` and `npm start` in the respective directory.
 (Needs [Node.js](https://nodejs.org/) to be installed).